Khmer Empire: Reign of Jayavarman VII and Angkor Thom

 King Jayavarman VII (reigned 1181–1219) was generally considered Cambodia's greatest king.
 He had already been a military leader as a prince under the previous kings.
 After Champa had conquered Angkor, he gathered an army and retook the capital.
 He consequently ascended to the throne and continued to wage war against Champa for another 22 years, until the Khmer defeated the Chams in 1203 and conquered large parts of their territory.
 According to Chinese sources, Jayavarman VII added Pegu to the territory of the Khmer Empire in 1195.

 Jayavarman VII stands as the last of the great kings of Angkor, not only because of his successful military campaign against Champa, but also because he was not a tyrannical ruler in the manner of his immediate predecessors.
 He unified the empire and carried out noteworthy building projects.
 The new capital, now called Angkor Thom (lit. 'great city'), was built.
-In the center, the king (himself a follower of Mahayana Buddhism) had constructed as the state temple the Bayon, with towers bearing faces of the boddhisattva Avalokiteshvara, each several meters high, carved out of stone.
+In the centre, the king (himself a follower of Mahayana Buddhism) had constructed as the state temple the Bayon, with towers bearing faces of the boddhisattva Avalokiteshvara, each several metres high, carved out of stone.
 Further important temples built under Jayavarman VII were Ta Prohm for his mother, Preah Khan for his father, Banteay Kdei, and Neak Pean, as well as the reservoir of Srah Srang.
-An extensive network of roads was laid down connecting every town of the empire, with rest-houses built for travelers and a total of 102 hospitals established across his realm.
+An extensive network of roads was laid down connecting every town of the empire, with rest-houses built for travellers and a total of 102 hospitals established across his realm.